 Types of Stakeholders

-Stakeholders are not just shareholders alone, but anyone who has an interest in seeing the company succeed.
-This interest usually stems from a financial motive of some sort, such as a direct relationship with the company.
+Stakeholders are not just shareholders alone but anyone interested in seeing the company succeed.
+This interest usually stems from a financial motive, such as a direct relationship with the company.
 In general, there are two different types of stakeholders: internal stakeholders and external stakeholders.

 Internal Stakeholders

 Internal stakeholders are those who directly rely on the company financially.
-Their interests in the company are a bit more obvious because its success directly affects their own.
+Their interests in the company are more obvious because its success directly affects their own.
 They may include:

 - Company executives